dbtrail

 Finished dump at: 2026-05-19 02:01:44

-This is the input to point-in-time recovery: it tells dbtrail where to start replaying binlog events from.
+This is the input to point-in-time recovery: it tells dbtrail where to start replaying binlog events from (bintrail baseline reads the dump timestamp and binlog position from it).
 The aws s3 sync above already uploads it because it copies the whole directory — but if you customize the upload step (e.g. piping only *.sql files through compression), make sure metadata still ends up next to the dump in S3.
 Without it, PITR can only restore to the dump-finish moment, not to a precise later target time.

 See the PITR guide for how the snapshot + binlog stream combine on restore.